kellychenn/R_assignments/README.md

+# R_assignments
-# R_assignments for Data Analysis for Social Science
+R codes for Data Analysis for Social Science